intel/transfer-learning/notebooks/text_classification/tfhub_text_classification/README.md

 The notebook performs the following steps:
 1. Install dependencies and setup parameters
-1. Prepare the dataset using either a TF dataset or your own images
+1. Prepare the dataset
-1. Predict using the original model
+1. Build the model
-1. Transfer learning
+1. Fine tuning and evaluation
-1. Evaluate the model
+1. Export the model
-1. Export the saved model
+1. Reload the model and make predictions

 ## Running the notebook